wso2/msf4j/README.md

 ####Application.java
-This is the oneliner to deploy your service using WSO2 Microservices Server.
+This is the one-liner to deploy your service using WSO2 Microservices Server.
 ```java
 public class Application {
     public static void main(String[] args) {